pwc3/dropbox-updater/README.md

 useful when installing Forum builds.
 The `-d`/`--dry-run` option performs a "dry run" which downloads the DMG but does not mount it or run the installer.

-The script requries the `beautifulsoup4` module.
+The script requires the `beautifulsoup4` module.
 It is used to scrape the Dropbox download page to determine the version number.
 It can be installed via either `pip install beautifulsoup4` or `easy_install beautifulsoup4`.